-Hearty oat muffins, studded with whole tart cherries and a hint of almond extract, these make the perfect snack.
+Hearty oat muffins, studded with whole tart cherries and a hint of almond extract, these make the perfect and oh-so-delightful snack.
 These little beauties have climbed quickly to the top of my muffin list.
 Maybe because I’m kind of in love with tart cherries.
 I love the sour red beauties in Summer Fruit Pie, and Cherry Cheesecake Ice Cream, but about once a month or so, I pull a treasured bag from my freezer and make these lovelies…

 Measure out 1-1/4 cup of milk and to it, add 1 1/2 c. rolled oats.
 Stir it in and let it soak for about 10 minutes.